streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 ---
 layout: post
-title:  "Alfresco custom document library site page"
+title:  "Alfresco: custom document library site page"
 date:   2014-10-23 19:17:52
-description: Here I'll show how to create a custom page for alfresco site which points on some folder inside document library.
+description: Here I'll show how to create a custom page for alfresco site which points to some folder inside document library.
 categories: jekyll update
 ---